Middle Way: Nagarjuna

-The Madhyamaka ("Middle Way") school defends a "Middle Way" position between the metaphysical view that things exist in some ultimate sense and the view that things do not exist at all.
-Nagarjuna's influential Mūlamadhyamakakārikā (MMK) famously contains a reference to the Kaccāyanagotta Sutta in its 15th chapter.
+Wisdom of the Middle Way’ (MMK) famously contains a reference to the Kaccāyanagotta Sutta in its 15th chapter.
 This chapter focuses on deconstructing the ideas of existence, non-existence and intrinsic nature, essence, or inherent existence (svabhāva) and show how such ideas are incoherent and incompatible with causality and dependent origination.

 The MMK states:4.
 Further, without intrinsic nature and extrinsic nature how can there be an existent (bhāva)?
 For an existent is established given the existence of either intrinsic nature or extrinsic nature.